- The working person’s trading method detailed. Part 1 Why You Should Trade.

 This one if I would have traded it I would have looked to enter in the first stage base on the pullback to the 6.17 level.
 It is a slower mover, but I often like these as they tend to trend for very long time periods.
 Despite its somewhat slow ascent this along with GV have been some of the top performers in the market in 2017.

 I will have to dig back into my old trades to find some more examples of stocks that I actually traded or at least would have traded if I had the capital available.
 But the basic premise is incredibly simple.
-Look for a nice new up move.
+Look for a nice new up move couples with a good theme.
 Buy the first pullback.

 Float, Price, Liquidity Bro